selectel/terraform-provider-selectel/website/docs/r/dbaas_postgresql_logical_replication_slot_v1.html.markdown

 * `region` - (Required) Pool where the database is located, for example, `ru-3`.
 Changing this creates a new replication slot.
 Learn more about available pools in the [Availability matrix](https://docs.selectel.ru/en/control-panel-actions/availability-matrix/#managed-databases).

-* `datastore_id` - (Required) Unique identifier of the associated datastore.
+* `datastore_id` - (Required) Unique identifier of the associated cluster.
 Changing this creates a new replication slot.
 Retrieved from the [selectel_dbaas_postgresql_datastore_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/dbaas_postgresql_datastore_v1)

 * `database_id` - (Required) Unique identifier of the associated database.
 Changing this creates a new replication slot.
-Not applicable to a Redis datastore.
+Not applicable to a Redis cluster.
 Retrieved from the [selectel_dbaas_postgresql_database_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/dbaas_postgresql_database_v1) resource.

 * `name` - (Required) Slot name.
 Can contain only lowercase letters, numbers, and an underscore.
 Changing this creates a new replication slot.